trickstercache/trickstercache.org/README.md

 ## Finding files to edit

 The Trickster documentation site uses Hugo with the Docsy theme.
-The following instructions specify where to find frequently edited files.

 For more detailed information on the site infrastructure, see the [Hugo](https://gohugo.io/documentation/) and [Docsy](https://www.docsy.dev/docs/) documentation.

 ### Editing styles